-Treatment for the disease can include chemotherapy, endocrine therapy, biological therapy, radiation and in some cases also surgery.
-Advanced and metastatic breast cancer is currently incurable, but treatable, with a median survival rate of 2-3 years, although variable according to the subtype of ABC.
+Treatment for the disease can include chemotherapy, endocrine therapy, biological therapy, radiation and in some cases also surgery5.
+Advanced and metastatic breast cancer is currently incurable, but treatable, with a median survival rate of 2-3 years, although variable according to the subtype of ABC6.

 New technologies should help to accelerate advances in treatment.

 With the advances in science, technology and communication tools, it is imperative that the cancer community around the globe joins forces to raise awareness of the disease and lobby for better outcomes for people living with ABC6.

 The ABC Global Alliance aim is to improve and extend the lives of women and men living with ABC in all countries worldwide and to fight for a cure.